arkadiko-dao/arkadiko/docs/grant.md

 #### Acceptance Criteria
 the Clarity Contract must do the following, atomically:
-- Burn the xUSD tokens in the vault
+- Burn the USDA tokens in the vault
 - Transfer the STX tokens back to the user's principal address
 - Remove the vault from the map of vaults